dollar2048/StackOverFlow/README.md

 It is an app that will query data from https://api.stackexchange.com (stackoverflow) and show it to the user.

+It is an universal app (iPad and iPhone). iOS 9 - minimal supported version.

+Project has some Unit Tests sample to get the idea of testing application.

 #App functionality:
 1. A user should be able to search for a question by sending the question’s title.